shmsoft/CourtDocs/README.md

 * Parsing the docs, to summarize for stats.
 #### Parsing the text appeal documents, producing a csv file with extracted attributes

-To run the applicatin(s), look into the 'scripts' folder
+To run the application(s), look into the 'scripts' folder

-Please note that all documentation is found [here](https://github.com/TeamHG-Memex/CourtDocs/tree/master/doc) in this project
+Please note that all documentation is found in the 'doc' folder in this project

 ## Data